-Commissioners were appointed in each county to impress supplies and non-military services (such as driving cattle or wagons) for the war effort.
-Officials provided certificates or receipts so that individual suppliers could be reimbursed by the state government.
+County commissioners and military officials impressed supplies and non-military services (such as driving cattle or wagons) for the war effort.
+Officials provided certificates or receipts to the individual suppliers so that they could be reimbursed by the state government.
 Beginning in 1782, claims for reimbursement could be submitted to county courts.
-These “publick claims,” known as court booklets and lists, exist for almost all Virginia counties.
-Commissioner’s Books also document these claims.
+The courts compiled the “publick claims,” into booklets and lists, and submitted those to the state claims commissioners who would issue payment vouchers.

-All of these Public Service Claims records are available on microfilm and are indexed at the following link:
+Public Service Claims records are indexed online, and the records are available on microfilm at the Library of Virginia:

 The court booklets and lists are transcribed in: